 It is still a grand house and you can visit its stately rooms, some of which contain collections and art exhibitions.
 Part of the servants floor upstairs has recently been opened up, and visitors can see the bedrooms of the ladies' maids, as well as the roof beams added in Tudor times.

 The huge room used for entertaining is decorated with some magnificent trompe d’oeil murals by Rex Whistler intended to reflect the origins of the building, and which were his final piece before he was killed in action just after the D-Day landings.
+In fact he was painting the murals on 3rd September 1939 when he heard the announcement of war on the radio and he has written it high up on the ceiling.
 A wonderful white morning room which houses many works of 20th century art, including works by Lowry, is a must see.